Southern Caribbean upwelling system: Chlorophyll-a

 Chlorophyll a is used to see the productivity of phytoplankton and therefore zooplankton.
 Amounts of chlorophyll-a increase with higher nutrient concentrations that are found in upwelled water and can therefore be used as a proxy for upwelling systems.
 Within the SCUS there are strong correlations between the SST and Chlorophyll-a.
 These show a Chlorophyll-a maximum in December and April and a shorter maximum between June and July further confirming the upwelling of nutrient rich water.

 Biological impact

 As mentioned in the Chlorophyll-a section, nutrient concentrations that come with the water from the SUW have a strong positive impact on the phytoplankton productivity.
 It is estimated that up to 95% of the small pelagic biomass is the southern Caribbean sea is sustained by the primary production that comes with these upwelled waters.

 In the EUZ there is a four time higher amount of small pelagic biomass compared to the WUZ.
 This difference is contributed to the prolonged duration of the upwelling.
-The water in the EUZ has a SST < 26C° for 8.5 months and the WUZ for 6.9.
+The water in the EUZ has a SST < 26°C for 8.5 months and the WUZ for 6.9.
 In addition to that, the EUZ has a wider continental shelf.
 Upwelling over wide and shallow continental shelves can generate resuspension and transport of essential microelements from the benthic boundary layer to the surface.